nobodhi/javascript_coding_exercise/README.md

 ### Find Pairs

-In this exercise we are given a list of lists of music titles and asked to find all pairs that occur within these lists more than N times.
+In this exercise we are given a list of lists of music titles (corresponding to titles that users have reviewed) and asked to find all pairs of titles that occur within these lists more than N times.
 E.g., in the following example:

 X, Y, Z
 X, Z

-Then pair (X, Z) occurs twice and pair (X, Y) occurs once.
+Then pairs (X, Z) and (Y, Z) occur twice, and the pair (X, Y) occurs once.
 The test is [test/pairs-test.js](test/pairs-test.js) and a sample data file is at [data/input.txt](data/input.txt).
 A naive, vanilla JS solution is here: [find-pairs.js](find-pairs.js).

 #### Solution